-- 4.1 The Administrator will be notified by the Chief of Police, in writing, within 5 business days of the resignation, retirement or separation of any police officer under his/her command. - 4.2 Any law enforcement agency hiring a COPT Certified Officer must notify the Administrator within 5 business days of the employment offer. - 4.3 Upon the permanent separation from any police officer position, any COPT certification or endorsement as a law enforcement instructor will expire.
+- 4.1 The Administrator will be notified by the Chief of Police, in writing, within five business days of the resignation, retirement or separation of any police officer under his/her command. - 4.2 Any law enforcement agency hiring a COPT Certified Officer must notify the Administrator within five business days of the employment offer.